lexjansen/schematron4define/README.md

 ## Description

-The main purpose of *schematron4define* is to perform Define-XML validation by combining W3C XML Schema and Schematron.
+The main purpose of the *schematron4define* project is to perform [Define-XML](https://www.cdisc.org/standards/data-exchange/define-xml) validation by combining W3C XML Schema and Schematron.
 Currently only a limited number of conformance rules for Define-XML v2.1 have been implemented.
 The project is still in a 'Proof of Concept' phase.

 ## Requirements